Organ, Eye and Tissue Donation Saves Lives

 The UNOS Allocation Criteria Accounts for the Medical Complexity of Each Organ

 Thanks to advances in medical technology, recovered organs can be transported hundreds, or even thousands of miles to give the gift of life to recipients in need.
 However, each organ is different, so the UNOS allocation criteria is unique to account for the medical complexity of each organ.
 For example, thoracic organs like the heart and lungs, can only remain viable for transplant after being outside of the body for four to six hours, while the liver can function for up to 12 hours and kidneys up to 36 hours.
 Therefore, the location of the donor and the potential recipient is more critical for matching hearts and lungs than it is for kidneys or livers.

-- Heart: In addition to medical urgency, blood type and other biological factors, those waiting for a heart transplant are also matched based on location because of the critical timing for this organ.
+In addition to medical urgency, blood type and other biological factors, those waiting for a heart transplant are also matched based on location because of the critical timing for this organ.
+The heart is only viable for 4-6 hours.
 Body size is also significant in heart matching, as the donor’s heart must fit comfortably inside the recipient’s ribcage.

-- Lungs: Similar to heart matching, location and body size are also important considerations in lung allocation.
+Similar to heart matching, location and body size are also important considerations in lung allocation, since the lungs are viable for 4-6 hours after donation.
 That information is combined with the criteria listed above to determine a donor recipient.

-For more questions about the organ donation process, visit the Donor Alliance FAQ page.
-If you’re are interested in signing up to become a donor at the time of your death, visit DonateLifeColorado.org or DonateLifeWyoming.org.
+For more questions about the organ donation process, visit the Donor Alliance About Donation page.
+If you are interested in signing up to become a donor at the time of your death, visit DonateLifeColorado.org or DonateLifeWyoming.org.